 The elderly are the fastest growing population of cannabis users.
 But how do hospice workers feel about their patients using cannabis?
 A recent survey by pharmacists at the University of Maryland asked palliative care practitioners about their opinions on cannabis use among hospice patients.
 Over 90% of workers support the use of cannabis, but most physicians did not recommend cannabis to their patients.
-This may be due to a lack of knowledge about safe use of cannabis — over 80% of respondents wanted standardized protocols on the use of cannabis in palliative care.

 A pilot study recently demonstrated that cannabis extracts can be safely used to ameliorate symptoms of severe dementia.
 Swiss researchers at Geneva University Hospitals decided to use cannabinoids to help ten patients with severe dementia.
 They took a 2:1